-As discussed in note 1 to the financial statements, the financial statements of the Authority are intended to present the financial position, the changes in financial position, and cash flows thereof of only that portion of the governmental activities, each major fund, and the aggregate remaining fund information of the State of Hawaii that are attributable to the transactions of the Authority.
-They do not purport to, and do not, present fairly the financial position of the State of Hawaii as of June 30, 2011, and the changes in its financial position, and, where applicable, its cash flows thereof for the year then ended, in conformity with accounting principles generally accepted in the United States of America.
+As discussed in note 1 to the financial statements, the financial statements of the Authority are intended to present the net position, the changes in net position, and cash flows thereof of only that portion of the governmental activities, each major fund, and the aggregate remaining fund information of the State of Hawaii that are attributable to the transactions of the Authority.
+They do not purport to, and do not, present fairly the net position of the State of Hawaii as of June 30, 2013, and the changes in its net position, and, where applicable, its cash flows thereof for the year then ended, in accordance with accounting principles generally accepted in the United States of America.